 Tip 7: Adjust for Weather

 While we can hope for beautiful driving weather with dry road conditions, a good driver remains prepared for any circumstances.
 So, when you encounter rain, fog, or snow, remember the following:

 • Slow down below posted speeds.

 • Turn on headlights – during daytime hours, in the rain, or fog.
-Your vehicle’s headlights always allow other drivers to see your vehicle.
+Your vehicle’s headlights always allow other drivers to see your car.

 • Increase your following distance to 4 seconds or more.